tsgates/arch-wiki-markdown/wiki/Disk_Encryption.md

     contain encrypted data - which may be a desirable goal in itself (as part of true confidentiality), and also serves as an additional barrier against attackers trying to break the encryption.
-     For this purpose, wiping the disk using high-quality random data is crucial.
+     In order to satisfy this goal, wiping the disk using high-quality random bytes is crucial.

-The second reason only makes sense in combination with block device encryptions, because in the case of stacked filesystem encryption the encrypted data is easily identifiable anyways (in the form of distinct encrypted files in the host filesystem).
-Also note that even if you only intend to encrypt a particular folder, you will have to erase the whole partition if you want to get rid of files that were previously stored in that folder in unencrypted form.
+The second goal only makes sense in combination with block device encryption, because in the case of stacked filesystem encryption the encrypted data can easily be located anyways (in the form of distinct encrypted files in the host filesystem).
+Also note that even if you only intend to encrypt a particular folder, you will have to erase the whole partition if you want to get rid of files that were previously stored in that folder in unencrypted form (due to disk fragmentation).
 If there are other folders on the same partition, you will have to back them up and move them back afterwards.

 Once you have decided which kind of disk erasure you want to perform, refer to the Securely_wipe_disk article for technical instructions.